gnosia93/slurm-on-aws/lesson/a10-network-optimize.md

 ### Congestion Control ###
 ![](https://github.com/gnosia93/slurm-on-aws/blob/main/lesson/images/network-optimization-3.png)

-• Congestion control.
 We use deep-buffer switches in the spine (Gangidi et al., 2024) to accommodate transient congestion and buffering caused by collective communication patterns.
 This setup helps limit the impact of persistent congestion and network back pressure caused by slow servers, which is common in training.
 Finally, better load balancing through E-ECMP significantly reduces the chance